runekn/rkn_configio/README.md

 If you ever want to edit an auto-preset, you can select one in the loader and click "Edit Selected in Editor".
 And just like with vanilla saving, you can overwrite as long as the name is the same.

 *NOTE: The editor does not currently have any options for missiles.*
+*NOTE: The custom auto-presets are tied to the save.
+They will NOT appear between different saves.*

 ## Requirements